rasa/scoops/README.md

 Custom scoop packages.

-None of the apps in this repository require elevated (administrator) privileges to install.
+wfc is the only app in this repository that requires elevated (administrator) privileges to install.

 ## Usage